Enielen/files-and-folders/book/part1/part1.md

     </td>
     <td>
       <h3>REINFORCING COMPUTER SCIENCE PRINCIPLES</h3>
       <p>The concepts in this module reinforce skills and habits of thinking that you will need for computer programming.
 For example, understanding folder structures can help you become a more intuitive user of a <b>command line interface</b>.
-It can also help you to more intentionally organize and store code and documentation for <b>collaborative projects</b>.
+It can also help you to more intentionally organise and store code and documentation for <b>collaborative projects</b>.
 Moreover, this mini-module will prepare you to practice better <b>version control</b> by reinforcing habits of systemic naming.</p>
     </td>
   </tr>
 </table>